You’re probably here to learn how to tailor your pants. I can help. But first, a story!

 I was in a shop the other day, looking for a pair of dressy trousers (one of the things I still buy rather than make, but I want to challenge this soon).
-The ones that fitted were itchy, the ones made in a nice fabric were too big… as always I couldn’t find a nice pair of trousers to magically fit me.
+The ones that did fit were itchy, the ones made in a nice fabric were too big… as always I couldn’t find a nice pair of trousers to fit me.
+“Is it so much to ask, that a pair of pants would fit?”
+I was asking myself when one of the shop attendants reached out through the curtain: “How does that fit?” she asked.

-– Oh, darling, they’re tailored, no pants would fit me properly otherwise.
-These were too big so I had them shave some of the fabric from the back side.
+“- Oh, darling, they’re tailored, no pants would fit me properly otherwise.
+These were too big so I had them shave some of the fabric from the backside.
+Do you know how much it costs to get pants tailored?
+A fraction of the price you’re paying for them.”

 And she was right, there is a 20 minutes adjustment you can make to those pants that gap in the back or don’t fit you at the waist area, below the before and after: